Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis: Background

 \subsection{Cubical sets}

 The tool that we use to assess shapes in images in this paper is cubical persistent homology (cPH).
 One reason for considering a cubical representation of an image is that it is the most natural construction for a 2-dimensional image from the perspective of topology, as detailed in \citet{kovalevsky1989}.
-Another reason is that cubical persistence algorithms run in linear time in the number of pixels $n$ in the image $\mathcal{I}$, whereas traditional approaches to persistent homology, such as using the \v{C}ech of Vietoris-Rips complex, can only be computed in polynomial time in the number of points in the point cloud \citep{wagner2012}.
-To formally introduce cPH we must introduce the notion of cubical homology and the objects it acts on: cubical sets.
-Once we have the representation of an image as a collection of cubical sets, we may compute its persistent homology.
-First, an \emph{elementary interval} is a closed interval,
+Another reason is that cubical persistence algorithms run in linear time in the number of pixels $n$ in the image $\mathcal{I}$, whereas traditional approaches to persistent homology, such as using the \v{C}ech or Vietoris-Rips complex, can only be computed in polynomial time in the number of points in the point cloud \citep{wagner2012}.
+To introduce cPH we must introduce the notion of cubical homology and the objects it acts on: cubical sets.
+The cubical sets we consider here are collections of unit squares (\emph{2-dimensional elementary cubes}) of the form

-for some integer $k$.
-An \emph{elementary cube} $Q$ in $\R^d$ is a finite (Cartesian) product of $d$ elementary intervals.
-An elementary interval is \emph{degenerate} if it consists of a single point.
-The \emph{dimension} of $Q$ is the number of nondegenerate elementary intervals in its composition.
-For example, in our setting in $\R^2$, $\{0\} \times \{7\}$, $[1,2] \times \{1\}$ and $[3,4] \times [-1,0]$ are $0$, $1$, and $2-$dimensional elementary cubes, respectively.
-A \emph{cubical set} (or \emph{cubical complex}) $X \subset \R^d$ is the finite union of elementary cubes.
-Alternatively, we may represent $X$ as a finite collection of elementary cubes, that obey the property if $\nu, \tau \in X$ then $\nu \cap \tau$ is either a subset, or \emph{face}, of both $\nu$ and $\tau$ or $\nu \cap \tau = \emptyset$.
-We let $\K^d$ be the collection of elementary cubes in $\R^d$ and $\K^d_k$ be subset of $\K^d$ consisting of all elementary cubes of dimension $0 \leq k \leq d$.
-Additionally, we define $\K^d(X) := \K^d \cap X$ and $\K^d_k(X) := \K^d_k \cap X$ to the elementary cubes (and elementary cubes of dimension $k$) contained in a cubical complex $X$.